Is Your Tax Debt Expiring?

 You can request your tax account transcripts from the IRS online.
 However, the assessment date of your tax debt may not be exactly ten years prior to the expiry of your debt.
 A tax professional can analyze your transcript and provide an accurate CSED.

-The IRS will not notify you when the statute of limitations has expired on your debt.
+The IRS won’t notify you when the statute of limitations has expired on your debt.
 However, they no longer have the legal right to pursue collections.
 You can request an IRS account transcript to confirm that the debt has expired.

 Debt forgiveness means you can legally stop making any installment payments on the expired debt.
 However, you should always confirm that the statute of limitations has expired before missing a payment, to avoid default.